British Land upholds the human rights of our employees and supply chain

 To further support this new service we will be increasing our ‘supplier work practices audits’ and rolling out an enhanced staff training and awareness campaign.

-The British Land Company Plc (“British Land”) Slavery and Human Trafficking Statement 2024
+The British Land Company Plc (“British Land”) Slavery and Human Trafficking Statement 2025

-Modern slavery and human trafficking are grave forms of human rights abuse.
-British Land recognises the importance of respecting human rights and has been a signatory to the UN Global Compact since 2009.
-We are committed to preventing modern slavery and human trafficking in our business and throughout our supply chain.
-This slavery and human trafficking statement (“Statement”) pursuant to section 54(1) of the Modern Slavery Act 2015 (MSA) covers The British Land Company Plc (‘British Land’) as well as our wholly owned subsidiaries and those joint ventures and funds managed by us.
-Our statement is reviewed and published annually on Britishland.com and disclosed
+This slavery and human trafficking statement (“Statement”) pursuant to section 54(1) of the Modern Slavery Act 2015 (MSA) covers The British Land Company Plc (“British Land”) as well as our wholly owned subsidiaries and those joint ventures where we provide management services.
+Our statement is reviewed and published annually on Britishland.com and disclosed on the UK Government Modern Slavery Statement Registry.

 At British Land we make responsible choices across all areas of our business.
 We require our customers, partners and suppliers to do the same within their own businesses.

 As of the date of publication, no incidents of modern slavery have been identified or reported in our business or supply chain.
+In this statement “FY25” refers to the year to 31 March 2025.

 British Land is a UK commercial property company focused on real estate sectors with the strongest operational fundamentals: London campuses, retail parks, and London urban logistics.
-We own or manage a portfolio valued at £13.0bn (British Land share: £8.7bn) as at 31 March 2024.
+We own or manage a portfolio valued at £14.6bn (British Land share: £9.5bn) as at 31 March 2025.

 We are a responsible employer, creating a safe and diverse working environment where people are comfortable to be themselves.
 This approach is embedded in our company values.

 We have policies in place to protect our employees and their labour rights including working hours, payroll, and Right to Work checks.
 Compliance with these policies is monitored by the Human Resources team and are reviewed on an annual basis with ad-hoc updates when there are changes in employment law.
 Development and implementation of these policies is led by the Head of Employee Relations.
+British Land’s Chief Financial Officer is the Board member tasked with oversight of British Land’s modern slavery policies.

 Our Sustainability Policy documents our commitment to treat our staff and suppliers with fairness, dignity, and respect, and to support the protection of internationally recognised human rights.

 British Land provides a confidential professional third-party whistleblowing channel, which employees can use to report any concerns of unethical behaviour.
 Internal communications make employees aware that they have a role to play in preventing modern slavery and human trafficking in our business and supply chain.
 All staff must complete the Modern Slavery Awareness training designed to equip our employees with the skills and knowledge to spot early signs of potential issues in this area.
 Our staff are encouraged to discuss the importance of ensuring fair and safe working practices and to report possible signs of modern slavery and trafficking through the whistleblowing channel.
-Our Approach to Whistleblowing is also available on our external website.
+Our Approach to Whistleblowing is also shared on our external website.

 We value our supplier partners and the contribution they make in delivering our business objectives.
 We are committed to developing long-term mutually beneficial partnerships with suppliers whose values align with our own.